Xela3026/workflows-docs/docs/workflows.md

 The file streaming function will extract information from a file that you can use within a step.
 The only file types currently supported are 'txt' and 'csv'.
 However, note that a CSV file is just a TXT file where each "column" is separated by a comma (`","`), and each "row" is separated by a new line (`\n`).

 A streamed file is read line by line.
 Every time a line is read, it is stored into `{{memory.record}}`.
-However, this means that each new line will overwrite the last line, so once a file stream is done `{{memory.record}}` is just the last line of the file.
+Thus, actions have to be executed on the file line by line.
+This process involves some looping logic.
+Learn more in this section.

 `{{memory.record}}` is an array.
 By default, the whole line is stored as a single string in this array.
 You can break up this string into different elements within the array by using a delimiter.
 See below.